-Robin Ward is a 18 bedded female only treatment ward offering acute mental health care to women.
-The ward provides single sex accommodation and has a multi-disciplinary team including psychologists, occupational therapy, recreational workers as well as the nursing and medical team.
+Swift Ward is a 18 bedded acute mental health assessment and treatment ward offering acute mental health care to adults.
+The ward provides mixed sex accommodation and has a multi-disciplinary team including psychologists, occupational therapy, recreational workers as well as the nursing and medical team.

 Our staff survey results tell a story of highly engaged, motivated, passionate people working at HPFT.
 The survey has shown that staff overwhelmingly believe that their role makes a difference to service users, to the extent that HPFT had the best score nationally for this question.

 Watch Aysha's video here:https://www.youtube.com/watch?v=IibBYrQkR_E Come and join our friendly team!Main duties of the job

 - be a key member of the Inpatient Team

 - be responsible / primary nurse for a designated group of patients

 - be responsible for the assessment of their needs and for the planning